A Universal Design Approach

 The degree of difficulty that people experience when using a product, service or environment can vary, such as:

-- A person who is unable to use the product at all.
+- A person who is unable to use the product/service at all.

 The degree of personal benefit will vary accordingly.
 Therefore, if a product, service or environment is well designed, with accessibility and usability in mind, all of the people in the categories above will benefit.